fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 # Schedule of Readings & Assignments

-## Due dates
+### Due dates
 All posted assignments are technically "due" on the day they are listed so that we all stay on schedule.
 An occasional late post because something urgent came up is fine.
 Repeatedly late posts will negatively impact your grade.

-## Video lectures and instructional videos
+### Video lectures
 All video lectures are posted on the [course YouTube channel](https://www.youtube.com/channel/UCeiHxkIHW5kM1hqofknf2ig), and I will link to them on the syllabus as they become available.
-If you want announcements of new videos, please subscribe to the channel, as I won't send out separate announcements.
+If you want announcements of new videos, please subscribe to the channel.

 # Week 1